stephenbuck/skillbase/docs/system/build.md

 * Type 'sudo docker ps' to see container status
 * Type 'sudo docker restart <container-name> to restart a container
-* Type 'psql -d skillbase -U postgres -h localhost -p 5432' for the Postgres admin tool
+* Type 'psql -d skillbase -U postgres -h localhost -p 5432' for the Postgres admin tool (password is 'postgres')
 * Open 'http://localhost:9013' for the ApiSix admin tool
 * Open 'http://localhost:8080/flowable-admin' for the Flowable admin tool
 * Open 'http://localhost:8081/admin' for the Keycloak admin tool